jdnumm/pydanql/README.md

     ```

-## Quick Note on Naming
-In Germany, the name "Gamma" is associated with the Mickey Mouse character Eega Beeva, who has the magical ability to store an endless number of objects in his pocket.
-Similar to Eega Beeva's pocket, the Gamma Python Library aims to provide a versatile and almost endless way to handle and store your database objects.

 ## License
-Gamma is licensed under the MIT license.
+Pydanql is licensed under the MIT license.